Meldal Municipality: Geography

 Meldal Municipality was located along the Orkla River in the middle of the Orkdalen valley.
 The lakes Hostovatnet and Svorksjøen were located along the northern border of the municipality.
 The highest point in the municipality was the 1162 m tall mountain Resfjellet, near the border with Rindal Municipality.

 There were five municipalities that bordered Meldal: Rindal Municipality to the west, Rennebu Municipality to the south, Midtre Gauldal Municipality and Melhus Municipality to the east, and Orkdal Municipality to the north.

 The Løkken Station was the terminal station on the historic Thamshavn Line railway that used to travel through the municipality.

 Government

 While it existed, Meldal Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality was governed by a municipal council of directly elected representatives.
 The mayor was indirectly elected by a vote of the municipal council.
 The municipality was under the jurisdiction of the Sør-Trøndelag District Court and the Frostating Court of Appeal.
+Waste management was from 1995 handled by the inter-municipal agency HAMOS Forvaltning.